Incident: Mill Creek Fire Wildfire

 Contact: Fire Information Officer: Forrest Merrill

 Message Phone: 406-207-2338

 Protection Agency: Montana Department of Natural Resources & Conservation (DNRC) Southwestern Land Office,Missoula Unit

-Narrative: Firefighters from local departments and agencies continue to mop up around structures, remove snags, and work on hot spots today.
+Narrative: Firefighters from local departments and agencies continue to mop up, remove snags, and work on hot spots today.
 Fire line is in place around the perimeter of the fire.
-Winds are predicted to increase this afternoon which will keep crews on the-look-out for flare ups.
-Objectives for the day include: firefighter and public safety; protect and secure all structures within the incident; hold fire at its current size and location; and aggressively suppress fire using safe and effective actions.
+With the increase in winds today crews are advised to be on the-look-out for flare ups.
+Objectives for the evening include: firefighter and public safety; hold fire at its current size and location; monitor the fire and suppress any hot spots using safe and effective actions.

 Current Size: 720 acres

 Personnel Assigned: 142 (2 type 6 engines, 2 dozers, and 1 Frenchtown Fire Structure unit have been released for initial attack on the developing fire burning in the Arlee area).

 Resources on Fire: Fire engines from DNRC, Frenchtown, East Missoula, and private contractors; the Lolo Hot Shots, Crow Agency Type II Crew, Lone Peak Hot Shots, Deer Lodge Prison Crew and Grayback Type II Crew.
 Several pieces of heavy equipment are also in place (bulldozers, a pumper cat, and skidgines).

 Special Concerns: SAFETY of firefighters and the public is a primary concern.